-- 1. The following notes do not replace the instrument manual, but are a very short and quite an arbitrary list of operation instructions which are frequently neglected. - Open the electrolyte reservoir of the reference electrode for pressure equilibration during measurement.
-Close the electrolyte inlet on the glass shaft by the rubber cap only for storage. - 3.
-If possible, use bracketing calibrations in a range closely matching the experimental pH values.
+- 1. The following notes do not replace the instrument manual but are a short list of operation instructions which are frequently neglected. - 2.
+Open the electrolyte reservoir of the reference electrode for pressure equilibration during measurement.
+Close the electrolyte inlet on the glass shaft by the rubber cap only for storage.

-- 4. Each glass electrode/reference electrode has an electrical zero point.
-For a two-point calibration, the slope (gain) of the pH electrode system should first be calibration between electrical zero and the difference between the two buffer systems (Fig. 1; c), and second the absolute pH value should be set by adjustment of the additive zero suppression (Fig. 1; d). - 5.
-Distinguish three different types of pH/temperature dependence: - Slope of the pH electrode system. - pH value of the calibration buffers. - pH value of the experimental buffer systems.
+- 3. If possible, use bracketing calibrations in a range closely matching the experimental pH values. - 4.
+Each glass electrode/reference electrode has an electrical zero point.
+For a two-point calibration, the slope (gain) of the pH electrode system should first be calibrated between electrical zero and the difference between the two buffer systems (Figure 1; c); second the absolute pH value should be set by adjustment of the additive zero suppression (Figure 1; d). - 5.
+Distinguish three different types of the pH/temperature dependence: - Slope of the pH electrode system. - pH value of the calibration buffers. - pH value of the experimental buffer systems.